-- On the application form you have been advised of the maximum space available for each question, this is the same for all applicants and must not be altered (except to delete spaces created when you type in your answer) - CVs, letters, additional pages or any other supplementary material in place of, or in addition to completed application forms will not be accepted. - Applicants must complete the application form in either font size 10 to 12, or legible hand writing using black ink.
-The same limitations on space apply. - Information in support of your application will not be accepted after the closing date for receipt of applications.
+- On the application form you have been advised of the maximum space available for each question, this is the same for all applicants and must not be altered (except to delete spaces created when you type in your answer) - CVs, letters, additional pages or any other supplementary material in place of, or in addition to completed application forms will not be accepted. - Applicants must complete the application form in font Arial size 12, or legible handwriting using black ink.
+Please note limitations on space apply. - Information in support of your application will not be accepted after the closing date for receipt of applications.
 Incomplete application forms will not be considered.
 Application forms received after the closing deadline or reformatted application forms will not be accepted. - Please note that the time of receipt of emailed applications will be defined by the Utility Regulator server, not the time and date sent.